If you withdraw, stop attending, drop all classes or receive all Audit, F, NC or I grades, this applies to you.

 RETURN OF TITLE IV FUNDS

-The amount of money you must repay is considered a repayment, and must be completely repaid, or arrangements to completely repay must be made before any further financial aid funds can be disbursed to you.
+The amount of money you must repay is considered a financial aid overpayment, and must be completely repaid, or arrangements to completely repay must be made before any further financial aid funds can be disbursed to you.
 If you owe a repayment, you will be notified by letter within 30 days of your withdrawal date if you must repay funds, or within 30 days of the date the Financial Aid Office determines that you have withdrawn.
-You must repay or make arrangements with the Student Account Office to repay the amount of the overaward within 30 days of the date of the letter.
-If you fail to do so, then within 45 days from the date of the letter, the Financial Aid Office will notify the Department of Education of the overaward and you will become ineligible for further financial aid funding.
+You must repay or make arrangements with the Student Account Office to repay the amount of the amount within 30 days of the date of the letter.
+If you fail to do so, then within 45 days from the date of the letter, the Financial Aid Office will notify the Department of Education of the repayment and you will become ineligible for further financial aid funding.